Apply to PhD

 - The applicant’s scientific interests and aspirations, and

 - What the applicant hopes to gain from undertaking graduate studies at OIST.

-- Recommendation Letter: Each applicant is required to have at least 2 and no more than 5 letters of recommendation from appropriate academic referees.
+Each applicant is required to have at least two and no more than five letters of recommendation from appropriate academic referees.
 Two is the minimum requirement, but as a rule, it is very helpful for the admissions committee to have three or more letters.
 In the online application system, the applicant will enter the name and email of each recommender.
 The system will then contact the referee directly for their letter.

 - OIST strongly recommends that applicants ask academic referees in advance for permission to list them as recommenders.
 Recommendation letters needs to be submitted by the deadline.
 Referee comments are a very important part of the selection process, and it is the applicant's responsibility to first ensure that referees are willing to submit such a letter, and then that they do submit before the deadline.

 - Recommender’s letters will be treated as confidential material and will not be available to applicants or parties other than OIST faculty members assessing the application.
 In registering a recommender the applicant acknowledges that there is no right to read the recommender’s letter.

 - You can only submit your application after at least two recommendation letter are received in the application system.